BlvckBytes/GPEEE/README.md

 want to integrate into your next project.
 It's pronounced "cheapy", matching it's slim technical cost when comparing against a project without `GPEEE`.

+WARNING: This readme is out of sync...
+I need to get to writing a properly formatted and in-sync version soon.

 ## Table of Contents
 - [Current State](#current-state)
 - [Mission Statement](#mission-statement)